 So, what’s the problem?
 Wong seems to think the problem is caffeine itself.
 It turns out, coffee suppresses germination of other plants and seeds.
 This is why coffee beans grow inside of cherries, so it can prevent the reduction of competition between coffee trees that are next to each other.

 However, there have been some gardeners who are successful when using coffee on their plants.
 Melinda Myers says it’s all about how you use them.
 Some plants do well when they have coffee in their soil, while others are less successful.
-She did mention that most of the time, coffee does more good than harm.
+She did mention that most of the time, coffee does help rather than harm.